Montpelliatta: Black War

 This resistance was having a significant effect on the economy of the British colony.
 Dozens of settlers were being killed and expansion was being stalled.
-Governor George Arthur declared martial law in November 1828, given colonists impunity to kill Aboriginal people.
-Further to this armed roving parties of military and civilians were sent into the countryside to search for and extirpate the remaining Aboriginal residents.
+Governor George Arthur declared martial law in November 1828, giving colonists impunity to kill Aboriginal people.
+Further to this, armed roving parties of military and civilians were sent into the countryside to search for and extirpate the remaining Aboriginal residents.

 However, the Aboriginal resistance continued and the violence escalated with female settlers being increasingly targeted.
 Montpelliatta though was known to be selectively merciful, in one case personally protecting a white woman from violence.

 In late 1830, Governor Arthur set in place a strategy that called upon almost all the resources of the colony to create the so-called Black Line, a 300 km front of around 2,000 colonists to sweep the settled districts and capture or kill all the remaining Aboriginal people.
 By the end of the year, the result of the Black Line was failure, with the killing of only two Aborigines and the capture of another two.

 Montpelliatta and his remaining people had slipped through the line at a place near Bothwell and retreated to the isolated mountainous highlands of his country.
 Although they had not been captured, Tongerlongeter was seriously wounded, and the Black Line had forced Montpelliatta to remain in hiding for the first half of 1831, with Aboriginal raids declining significantly.

 In August, though, Montpelliatta led a band northward out of the highlands, conducting a series of raids which culminated in the killing of the prominent colonist Bartholomew Thomas and his overseer near Port Sorell.
 However, this proved to be one of the last major incidents of Aboriginal resistance.
 The remaining people of the 'Big River' and 'Oyster Bay' clans numbered only a few dozen, down from a precolonial population of up to 2,000.
 Colonial violence had taken a massive toll on Montpelliatta's people and further resistance became impractical.